Gauged Linear Sigma Model in Geometric Phases. I: Virtual Cycles and Cohomological Field Theory

 \subsection{Relation with the mirror symmetry}

-Mirror symmetry predicts that the A-twisted topological string theory of a Calabi--Yau manifold $M$ is isomorphic to the B-twisted topological string theory of its mirror Calabi--Yau manifold $M^\vee$, in particular there is an identification between the A-side moduli (K\"ahler parameters) and the B-side moduli (complex paramters).
+Mirror symmetry predicts that the A-twisted topological string theory of a Calabi--Yau manifold $M$ is isomorphic to the B-twisted topological string theory of its mirror Calabi--Yau manifold $M^\vee$, in particular there is an identification between the A-side moduli (K\"ahler parameters) and the B-side moduli (complex parameters).
 The identification is generally called the {\it mirror map}.
-In the case that $M$ is realized as the classical vacuum of a gauged linear sigma model $(X, G, W, \mu)$ (when $X$ is indeed a linear space and $G$ acts linearly, for example, when $M$ is a Calabi--Yau hypersurface in a projective space), many evidences indicate that the mirror map can be understood purely from the A-side, and it counts the correction between the GLSM and the low-energy nonlinear sigma model (the Gromov--Witten theory) (see \cite{Morrison_Plesser_1995}).
-A reasonable explanation of this phenomenon was given by Hori--Vafa \cite{Hori_Vafa}, which says that the mirror symmetry for vector spaces is trivial and the only nontrivial effect for the compact Calabi--Yau comes from the point-like instanton correction.
-From such a principle, there have been many A-side calculations of the mirror map, for example, \cite{Givental_96} \cite{CLLT} \cite{Gonzalez_Woodward_mmp} \cite{CK_2016}.
+In the case that $M$ is realized as the classical vacuum of a gauged linear sigma model $(V, G, W, \mu)$, many evidences indicate that the mirror map can be understood purely from the A-side, and it counts the correction between the GLSM and the low-energy nonlinear sigma model (the Gromov--Witten theory) (see \cite{Morrison_Plesser_1995}).
+A reasonable explanation of this phenomenon was given by Hori--Vafa \cite{Hori_Vafa}, which says that the mirror symmetry for vector spaces is trivial and the only nontrivial effect for the compact Calabi--Yau comes from the pointlike instanton correction.
+From such a principle, there have been many A-side calculations of the mirror map, for example, \cite{Givental_96} \cite{CLLT} \cite{Gonzalez_Woodward_mmp} \cite{CK_2020}.
 In particular, the counting of affine vortices as done in \cite{Gonzalez_Woodward_mmp}, provides the A-side mirror map interpretation for gauged linear sigma model spaces with zero superpotential.
 Our forthcoming work \cite{Limit2} will then give the foundation of the general case with nonzero superpotential, following the idea of \cite{Morrison_Plesser_1995}.